GuitarML/TS-M1N3/README.md

 ## Installing the plugin

-1. Download the appropriate plugin installer [here](https://github.com/GuitarML/TS-M1N3/releases) (Windows, Mac)
+1. Download the appropriate plugin installer [here](https://github.com/GuitarML/TS-M1N3/releases) (Windows, Mac, Linux)
 2. Run the installer and follow the instructions.
 May need to reboot to allow your DAW to recognize the new plugin.

 ## Info